Elimination Communication

 What is Elimination Communication (EC)?

 Ingrid Bauer coined the term “elimination communication” back in 2001; however, the idea was not a new one and comes from ancient civilizations throughout the world.
-It was common practice before the advent of diapers in the 1950s.
+EC was common practice before the 1950s, when diapers were invented.
+When diapers first hit the market, they weren’t really that popular.
+Parents just didn’t understand: why would they want to leave their baby to sit in their own waste for any period of time?
+So, diapers were commonly seen as wasteful.

 In 1962, pediatric developmental specialist Dr. T. Berry Brazelton published a paper arguing that parents should not push their children to use the toilet before they were ready.
-It is interesting to note that Dr. Brazelton was a consultant of Pampers and appeared on Pampers commercials.

-Today, it is estimated that 95% of families use disposable diapers—that’s a lot of diapers!
-Disposal diapers are estimated to be the third-largest single consumer item in landfills today and are a billion-dollar business.
-Children are staying in diapers longer and longer, and the landfills are getting fuller and fuller.
+Today, it is estimated that 95% of families use disposable diapers—yeah, that’s a lot of diapers!
+Disposable diapers are estimated to be the third-largest single consumer item in landfills today, and knowing that fact makes it incredibly clear why, today, they are a billion-dollar business.

-Not only do diapers take up physical space they are packed with chemicals linked to cancer and other diseases.
+The fact of the matter is that children are staying in diapers for longer and longer, and unfortunately, that means the landfills are only getting fuller and fuller.
+Not only do diapers take up physical space, but they are also packed with chemicals that have been linked to cancer and other diseases.

 My experience with Elimination Communication

-When should you start Elimination Communication?
+When should you start EC?

 Why did I wait until 5 months to begin Elimination Communication?

-Currently, I use disposals at night.
-I have experimented with using cloth at night and I had too many leaks and middle-of-the-night outfit changes.
-I tried EC at night a few times, but it woke him up too much and he was ready to play and didn’t want to go back to sleep!
-For us, using disposals at night allows us to get more sleep and remain leak-free.
+I tried EC at night a few times, but it woke my son up too much, which ended up with him being more than ready to play and not wanting to go back to sleep!
+For us, using disposables at night allows us to get more sleep and remain leak-free.

-Pros of Elimination Communication
+Pros of EC

 • Reduces waste